LegatAbyssWalker/amazingCode/README.md

 # amazingCode
-this is the most amazing code
+Compilation of the most amazing code out there

-The most amazing code.
-Replaces `return 0`.
-And now it features an amazing min and max functions